Tulipa kaufmanniana: Range

-It is found in Kyrgyzstan, Tajikistan and in Kazakhstan.
+It is found in Kyrgyzstan, Tajikistan and Kazakhstan.

 As well as found on the mountains of Tien-Shan, the Pamir and Hindu Kush mountains.

 Habitat

 T. kaufmanniana grows in the wild on stony hillsides, and steppes.

 Cultivation

 They are suitable to be grown in the rock garden, bed and borders.

 It is suitable for growing in USDA Growing Zones: 3 to 8, in full sun and soils with medium moisture retention or well-drained soils.

 Seed germination of the tulip has been studied, and it was concluded that stratification for 7 weeks was more effective treatment on studied traits than 5 weeks.
 Moreover, cold stratification was a better treatment on breaking seed dormancy of the seeds.